tobiasljunggren97/web-scrape-metadata-python/README.md

 # web-scrape-metadata-python
 Python script to scrape metadata from webarticles.
-Works on most newswebsites
+Works on most news websites